Compare the costs of a credit card consolidation, settling for less, and bankruptcy.

 Not sure what to do about bills I can no longer keep up with.
 Everywhere I read seems to point out either joining a credit counseling program for debt consolidation, or starting a debt settlement program.
 I am also told that I can do bankruptcy.
-I like how you have pointed out on your site that there are hard costs and fees to talk and ask questions about debt settlement, but I am not seeing much about debt consolidation or bankruptcy.
+I like how you have pointed out on your site that there are hard costs and fees to ask questions about debt settlement, but I am not seeing much about debt consolidation or bankruptcy.

 What does debt settlement cost compared to credit counseling consolidation and bankruptcy?

 There is quite a bit more to comparing these three mainstream debt relief options.
 The costs of debt consolidation through credit counseling services, debt settlement programs, and bankruptcy, are nearly always going to provide a stark contrast.
 But there are benefits and drawbacks to each debt solution that cannot be measured with dollars.
 You are way ahead of many people researching debt relief by focusing on the cost benefit of each first.

 A debt relief company, and people working for it, are often selling you a specific type of debt help, and can often be found to over emphasize program benefits and gloss over drawbacks.
 I write about that on this and other sites often.
 That’s not on point with your question about costs, so….